the4thdoctor/pg_chameleon/README.rst

 * disable_replica ends the replica process and disable the restart
 * enable_replica enable the replica process
 * sync_replica sync the data between mysql and postgresql without dropping the tables
+* show_status displays the replication status for each source, with the lag in seconds and the last received event

 the optional command **--config** followed by the configuration file without the yaml suffix allow to specify different configurations.
 If omitted defaults to **default**.